Restoring Your Driving Privileges

 An administrative hearing is required to regain any driving relief during any suspension period not connected to a DUI.
 Once the suspension period has ended and the reinstatement fee has been paid, your driver's license will be automatically reinstated.

-Contact Warren J. Breslin online or call his law office at 847-934-7070 or toll free at 888-934-7070 to discuss your case.
+Contact Warren J. Breslin online or call his law office at 312-321-9070 to discuss your case.
 Warren Breslin is an accomplished criminal defense attorney who will work hard to defend your rights and help you get your driving privileges restored.
-He serves clients in Schaumburg, Palatine, Chicago and throughout Illinois.
+He serves clients in Palatine, Chicago and throughout Illinois.
 If you have an Illinois driver's license and receive an out-of-state matter that may affect your Illinois driving privileges, Warren Breslin will work with you and your out-of-state attorney to avoid reciprocal action against your Illinois license.
 If you are revoked in Illinois and are unable to get an out-of-state license until the Illinois revocation is cleared, call Warren J. Breslin to help you clear the way.